qoomon/maven-git-versioning-extension/README.md

 echo E > content && git add -u && git commit -m "added E data" mvn validate
 ```

+## Requirements

+### Maven requirements

+[jgitver-maven-plugin](#jgitver-maven-plugin) requires at least maven-3.2.0 to work correctly.

+Think to modify your IDE settings regarding maven version ; if required do not use  the embedded maven version of your IDE but an external one that fulfill the maven minimal requirements.

+### Supported IDEs

+- Eclipse: tested with Eclipse Mars.2 Release 4.5.2
+- Netbeans: tested with NetBeans IDE 8.1 Build 201510222201
+- Intellij IDEA: tested with 2016.1.3, see [known issues](#known-issues) for lower versions

 ## Build & release